ilopushenko/miev0_matlab_interface/README.md

 3. ~~MATLAB Online.
 Download mlMIEV0.mexa64 from the Releases section and upload into MATLAB Drive to use.~~
 4. ~~MacOS (Apple Silicon), MATLAB R2023a and subsequent releases.
 Download mlMIEV0.mexmaca64 from the Releases section.~~

 Potentially, MEX library can also be compiled from the sources on other platforms (see details below).
-Octave port is also planned at a later time.
+Octave port might be considered at a later time.

 **Input variables**: